Mattituck, New York Circa 1760 Town Landmark MK-84

 A Garden Reimagined

-An illustration of how a discreetly placed pool would sit within the existing mature plantings — without disturbing the historic carriage house or the front facade.
+An illustration of how a discreetly placed pool would sit within the existing established plantings — without disturbing the historic carriage house or the front facade.

 The half-acre garden, reimagined with a pool